litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.2.0/admin-mode.md

 ###  What is Adminstator Mode?

-Admin Mode is a priviledged mode that LitmusChaos support in order to make SRE's/ Cluster Admins/ Developers life easier.
-This mode helps to induce chaos in different namespaces, by managing all the chaos resources in a single namespace.
+Admin mode is one of the ways the chaos orchestration is set up in Litmus, wherein all chaos resources (i.e., install time resources like the operator, chaosexperiment CRs, chaosServiceAccount/rbac and runtime resources like chaosengine, chaos-runner, experiment jobs & chaosresults) are setup in a single admin namespace (typically, litmus).
+In other words, centralized administration of chaos.
+This feature is aimed at making the SRE/Cluster Admins life easier by doing away with setting up chaos pre-requisites on a per namespace basis (which may be more relevant in an autonomous/self-service cluster sharing model in dev environments).
+This mode typically needs a "wider" & "stronger" ClusterRole, albeit one that is still just a superset of the individual experiment permissions.
+In this mode, the applications in their respective namespaces are subjected to chaos while the chaos job runs elsewhere, i.e., admin namespace.

 ### How to use Adminstator Mode?

-In order to use Admin Mode, you just have to create a ServiceAccount in Chaos Resources Namespace, that has the permissions to perform operations on different kubernetes resources, in different namespaces.
+In order to use Admin Mode, you just have to create a ServiceAccount in the *admin* or so called *chaos* namespace (`litmus` itself can be used), which is tied to a ClusterRole that has the permissions to perform operations on Kubernetes resources involved in the selected experiments across namespaces.
-Just use this ServiceAccount Name in ChaosEngine chaosServiceAccount, this will let you to have all chaos resources in a single namespace, with chaos being performed on various namespaces.
+Use provide this ServiceAccount in ChaosEngine's `.spec.chaosServiceAccount`.

 ### Example